Table of Contents

 Even with a valid medical marijuana card, you could be breaking the law if you:

-- Possess more medical marijuana than permitted
+- Possess more medical marijuana than permitted;

-- Grow more medical marijuana than permitted
+- Grow more medical marijuana than permitted;

-- Fail to register your medical marijuana card with the appropriate authority
+- Fail to register your medical marijuana card with the appropriate authority;

-- Distribute or share medical marijuana with those who don’t have an MMJ card
+- Distribute or share medical marijuana with those who don’t have an MMJ card;

-- Consume or distribute marijuana in prohibited areas
+- Consume or distribute marijuana in prohibited areas;

-- Possess an illegal type of marijuana
+- Possess an illegal type of marijuana.

-Does Florida Accept Out-of-State Medical Cards?
+Does Florida Accept Out-of-State Medical Cards in 2025?

 Currently, there is no medical marijuana reciprocity in Florida, meaning the state does not accept out-of-state medical marijuana cards.